andremann/SKG-IF/docs/source/exchange.rst

 API resolver
 ================================================================
-Our field work suggested that providing a full-fledged API would be easily an overkill at this stage.
+Our field work suggested that providing a full-fledged API would be not feasible at this stage, as it requires extensive discussions that can hadly meet the WG deadlines.
 In the future (early 2024), we will explore its feasibility via a dedicated RDA WG.

 For the time being, the easiest way we conceived is about exchanging data by engaging with a API resolver, that returns SKG-IF, if any, given a ID in input.